vsdmars/rmqctl/README.rst

    done

    // TEST_QUEUE_2 created as durable and autodelete
-   $ rmqctl create queue TEST_QUEUE_2 -d -a done
+   $ rmqctl -d create queue TEST_QUEUE_2 -d -a done

 Create queue in HA mode
 -----------------------

-We can create queue in HA mode.
+rmqctl is able to create queue in HA mode.

-There are 3 modes: all(default),exactly,nodes
+Three modes supported: all(default),exactly,nodes

-Below command will create queue TEST_QUEUE_3 in HA mode,
+Following command creates TEST_QUEUE_3 queue in HA mode,

-which by default it will have slaves in all other rabbitmq nodes.
+which by default it has queue slaves in all other rabbitmq nodes (default: 'all' mode)

-rmqctl will automatically create queue's HA policy with name: QueueName_HA
+rmqctl automatically creates queue's HA policy with name: QueueName_HA

 ::